 Home education need not be expensive.
 You can home educate with a library card, the resources you already have at home and the free resources available in your community.
 An internet connection is highly recommended.
 Many commercial home education supplies are available if families choose to use them and prices vary.
 The reality is there is no specific cost of home education; it can cost very little or it can cost thousands of dollars, depending on what method and which resources you choose to use.
 We advise families to look carefully at materials before making a large investment.
 It is unfortunate when families spend a lot of money on a resource, only to discover later that their money could have been better spent.

-- Resources for ideas on home education materials.
+- Resources for ideas on low cost home education materials.

 - Home Educating on a Budget

 - Student and Travel Cards

 - Work Experience